-Primary Master, Primary Slave, Secondary Master, Secondary SlaveSelect these options to configure the various drives.
+Primary Master, Primary Slave, Secondary Master, Secondary Slave

+Select these options to configure the various drives.
 A screen with a list of drive parameters appears.

-Type: To have the BIOS autodetect the IDE drive, select Auto.
-Otherwise, you may choose one of the 46 drive types offered, or enter the parameters yourself (see Entering Drive Parameters on the next page).
-Consult the table at the top of the next page to see how to configure various drive types yourself.
-(If Type is set to Auto, then LBA/Large
+IDE Device Configuration: To have the BIOS autodetect the IDE drive, select Auto.
+Otherwise, you may choose one of the 46 drive types offered, or enter the parameters yourself (see Entering Drive Parameters on page 42).
+Consult the table below to see how to configure various drive types yourself.